 Blackwater is a village in the parish of St Agnes between Truro and Redruth.
 The village lies on the old course of the A30 north of the current course which bypasses it.
-The original denomination of the Methodist chapel was Wesleyan which was built circa 1810.
-This profile has been compiled by Clive Benney & Tony Mansell.
+This profile of Blackwater Wesleyan Chapel has been compiled by Clive Benney & Tony Mansell.

 Anecdotal evidence suggests that the Blackwater Wesleyans first met in a small building attached to the Blacksmith’s Shop, on the site where the Passmore Edwards’ Institute now stands.
 The smith himself was a member of the Society and may have taken a leading role.